-Garner State Park is the ideal stop for outdoor activities.
-With over 11 miles of scenic hiking and biking trails, swimming holes, tubing down the Frio River and even mini golf, it’s easy to spend an entire day at this park.
+Garner State Park is the ideal stop for outdoor activities and a top attraction in the Texas Hill Country.
+With over 11 miles of scenic hiking and biking trails, swimming holes, tubing down the Frio River, and even mini-golf, it’s easy to spend an entire day at this park.
 Drop in during the summer months, you can’t beat that time of year for stargazing.

 Guadalupe River is big, beautiful and iconic in Texas.
 Here you will find four miles of river running through the park so you can swim, kayak, fish or go tubing.
 There are also scenic views and more to enjoy.

 The caverns at Longhorn Cavern State Park are some of the most unique caverns in the world.
 They have an amazing history and interesting geologic formations.
-Get the full experience and learn more about these formations on the 1 ½ hour tour.
+Get the full experience and learn more about these formations on the 1.5-hour tour.

 There are a variety of trails to choose from at Pedernales Falls State Park.
-One such trail sends you 6 miles up Wolf Mountain, and another that journeys across the limestone rocks of the Pedernales River.
-You certainly can’t see it all in one visit, but you’ll be glad for the excuse to return.
+One such trail sends you six miles up Wolf Mountain, and another that journeys across the limestone rocks of the Pedernales River.
+While you certainly can’t see it all in one visit, you’ll be glad for the excuse to return.